-- (9) Unfinished business. - (10) Postponed matters to be laid before the house in accordance with Rule 7, Section 15. - (11) Calendars of the house in their order of priority in accordance with Section 7 of this rule, unless a different order is determined under other provisions of these rules. - (b) When the house reconvenes for the first time on a new calendar day following a recess, the daily order of business shall be: - (1) Call to order by the speaker. - (2) Registration of members. - (3) Prayer by the chaplain. - (4) Pledge of allegiance to the United States flag. - (5) Pledge of allegiance to the Texas flag. - (6) Excuses for absence of members and officers. - (7) Pending business. - (8) Calendars of the house in their order of priority in accordance with Section 7 of this rule, unless a different order is determined under other provisions of these rules. - Sec.
+- (9) Unfinished business. - (10) Third reading calendars of the house in their order of priority in accordance with Section 7 of this rule, unless a different order is determined under other provisions of these rules. - (11) Postponed matters to be laid before the house in accordance with Rule 7, Section 15. - (12) Second reading calendars of the house in their order of priority in accordance with Section 7 of this rule, unless a different order is determined under other provisions of these rules.

+- (b) When the house reconvenes for the first time on a new calendar day following a recess, the daily order of business shall be: - (1) Call to order by the speaker. - (2) Registration of members. - (3) Prayer by the chaplain. - (4) Pledge of allegiance to the United States flag. - (5) Pledge of allegiance to the Texas flag. - (6) Excuses for absence of members and officers. - (7) Pending business. - (8) Calendars of the house in their order of priority in accordance with Section 7 of this rule, unless a different order is determined under other provisions of these rules. - Sec.
 2. SPECIAL ORDERS. (a) Any bill, resolution, or other measure may on any day be made a special order for the same day or for a future day of the session by an affirmative vote of two-thirds of the members present.
 A motion to set a special order shall be subject to the three-minute pro and con debate rule.
 When once established as a special order, a bill, resolution, or other measure shall be considered from day to day until disposed of; and until it has been disposed of, no further special orders shall be made.